mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 ## INSTALLATION INSTRUCTIONS

 1. Install GSL, if not already installed.
-2. Modify Makefile to point to the locations of the GSL.
+2. Modify Makefile inside the `Algorithm` directory to point to the correct locations of the GSL library.
 3. Run make.

 To run the algorithm;
 	./em <Name of the dataset file>

-The algorithm will produce two files: results.txt which will include the label predictions and worker_parameter_results.txt will include the labeler and statement parameters.
+The algorithm will produce two files:

+`results.txt` which will include the label predictions and `worker_parameter_results.txt` will include the labeler and statement parameters.

 em.c is the starter file, has the main function and the high level EM code. prob_functions.c contains the EM code and its helper functions.